Medical Menopause Treatments

 Cognitive behavioural therapy for menopause

-Changes the connections between the way we think, the way we behave & the way we feel emotionally & physically.
+CBT changes the connections between the way we think, the way we behave and the way we feel emotionally and physically.
 In terms of menopause if we recognise something like a hot flush is coming on we change our response, using CBT techniques.
 NICE recommend it as a useful tool for managing hot flushes, night sweats anxiety and depressed mood, an alternative for those who can’t or don’t want to take HRT.

 In the UK you can access talking therapies for free on the NHS.
 If you’re registered with a GP you can refer yourself directly to an NHS talking therapies service without a referral from a GP, or a GP can refer you.